 An introductory survey of literature relevant to the gay, lesbian, bisexual, and trans communities and their historical predecessors from premodern times to the present.
 Emphasis on critical reading skills, analysis of power, privilege, and inequity, and written interpretation employing the principles and vocabulary of literary analysis.
-Credit not allowed for ENGL 254 or ENGL 243.
-[HA,GE,SE] [PNP]
+[HA, GE, SE] [PPI][PNP]